joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

 ### [Favorite Color](https://codesandbox.io/s/0xnx34po8n)

 In this example we have a `select`  component with multiple options.
 We are asking the user for their favorite color.
-We could hand code as many lines of `<option>` tags as needed, but this has a number of disatvantages.
+We could hand code as many lines of `<option>` tags as needed, but this has a number of disadvantages.
 Mainly, we want to be able to display options based on existing data.
 For example, we may have an array of possible colors.
-In react components, we may define such array directly as property of the component (not of the state - since the colors array itself is not dynamic, what changes is only the choice of color),
+In React components, we may define such array directly as property of the component (not of the state - since the colors array itself is not dynamic, what changes is only the choice of color).

 ```jsx
  constructor() {